-If you’ve received a denial from your own or from the alleged at-fault party’s insurer, it is important to understand the reasons why you claim was denied so that you can know how to proceed in fighting the denial and continuing to pursue the financial compensation that you need and deserve.
+If you’ve received a denial from your own insurer or from the alleged at-fault party’s insurer, it is important to understand the reasons why your claim was denied so that you can know how to proceed in fighting the denial and continuing to pursue the financial compensation that you need and deserve.

-Reasons Why Insurance Companies Deny Accident Claims
+Why Do Insurance Companies Deny Claims?

 Common reasons that insurance companies cite when denying claims arising from accidents include:

-- You were at fault or partially at fault for the accident — The insurance company may argue that you were in some way at fault for causing the accident; alternatively, the insurance company may deny your claim on the basis of your legal fault, such as if you were intoxicated, or if you drove without a license or insurance when you got into a motor vehicle accident.
+The insurance company may argue that you were in some way at fault for causing the accident; alternatively, the insurance company may deny your claim on the basis of your legal fault, such as if you were intoxicated, or if you drove without a license or insurance when you got into a motor vehicle accident.

-- Your claim exceeds the policy limits — Insurance companies only agree to cover claims up to a certain dollar amount.
+Insurance companies only agree to cover claims up to a certain dollar amount.
 If your damages exceed this amount, the insurance company can only offer the policy limit they are contractually obligated to pay.
 An attorney can help you identify other sources of insurance coverage or compensation that may make up the difference in your damages.

-- The person at fault for the accident is not covered by the policy — If your accident and injuries were caused by someone who the insurance company is not contractually obligated to cover, the insurance company will deny your claim.
+If your accident and injuries were caused by someone who the insurance company is not contractually obligated to cover, the insurance company will deny your claim.

-If you believe that your insurance claim for compensation following an accident that wasn’t your fault was wrongly denied, you need to speak to an experienced New Jersey personal injury lawyer to go over your options for fighting the denial, such as requesting the insurance company reconsider your claim, or filing suit in court to pursue your personal injury or property damage claim against the at-fault party.
+- Consider hiring an attorney: If you believe that your insurance claim for compensation following an accident that wasn’t your fault was wrongly denied, you need to speak to an experienced New Jersey personal injury lawyer to go over your options for fighting the denial, such as requesting the insurance company reconsider your claim, or filing suit in court to pursue your personal injury or property damage claim against the at-fault party.

 Contact a Morristown Personal Injury Lawyer to Discuss Your Case in New Jersey

 Did you or a loved one sustain serious injuries in New Jersey?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
-Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
+Right now, you need an aggressive New Jersey personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Hoyt & Hoyt, PC represent clients injured in Morris Township, Montville, Edison, Woodbridge, and throughout New Jersey.
 Call (973) 292-2299 or fill out our online contact form to schedule a consultation about your case.
 We have an office conveniently located at 67 East Park Place, 5th Floor, Morristown, NJ 07960, as well as offices in New Brunswick.